xavierluciani/ExpenseManagerTestProject/ExpenseAPI/README.md

 Solution is developed in .NET 8 version implementing CQRS pattern architecture.

 ## Main technical stack
-.NET 8 - SQL Server 2022 - EF Core 8 - Automapper - Mediatr - Moq - UnitTesting
+.NET 8 - SQL Server 2022 - EF Core 8 - Automapper - Mediatr - Moq - UnitTesting.\
 Entities generated with EF Core Power Tools

 ### Database initialization
-Data base must be created with script.sql located in DBB folder.
+Data base must be created with script.sql located in DBB folder.\
 First datas are stored at the startup of the solution if tables are empty.

 ### Architecture